alfredodeza/llmops-duke-aipi/rubric.md

 For each week, create a weekly demo.
 You will create a screen recording of at least 30 seconds where you will talk about the progress made that week.

+Watch the included lessons and make sure you cover the "Weekly demo delivery" question in addition to the progress on your project.

 * Initial Post (50%)
     * Accurately describes the week's progress on the project with a screen recording